Are you attracted to colder weather? Or are you looking to avoid the cold? Here is our list of the 7 coldest states.

 Depending on how you feel about cold weather, chances are our RV Lifestyle Fellow Travelers are either running from it or to it this time of year.

-Alas, we all know that the U.S. is so large that average temperatures can vary quite a bit as you move around.
+Alas, we all know the U.S. is so large that average temperatures can vary quite a bit as you move around.

 That’s why I thought our readers might enjoy learning more about the coldest parts of the country in this list compiled by the folks at TravelTrivia.com.

-By the way, those who love winter might want to check out this 2019 RV Lifestyle blog post about “10 National Park Adventures Perfect for Winter.”
+Those who love winter might want to check out this 2019 RV Lifestyle blog post about “10 National Park Adventures Perfect for Winter.”

 Vermont is the seventh coldest state in the country year-round.
 In January, the coldest month, you can expect temperatures to hover around 10 degrees.
 The average snowfall is 86 inches, which is well above the country’s average of 28 inches, according to Weather Atlas.
 That makes Vermont an ideal place if you love snow and snow-based activities like sledding, cross-country skiing, and snowshoeing, all in a postcard-like setting.

 Montana is known for bitterly cold winters, including one of the coldest winters on record in 2019, yet it’s only the sixth coldest state in the country.
 During February and March of 2019, Montanans endured temperatures that were almost 30 degrees below normal and had a stretch of 11 days and 24 nights when the temperature never climbed above zero, according to The Washington Post.

 So, why isn’t Montana higher up on the list of coldest states?
 Even though the winters are bitterly cold, it can get quite warm during the summer months, reaching temperatures as hot as 88 degrees Fahrenheit in the summer, according to Weather Atlas.